AaltoSciComp/scicomp-docs/triton/tut/serial.rst

    operation for a while), for example ``sleep 300`` (waits for 300 seconds) in the ``debug`` partition.
 Check the queue to see when it starts running.
 Then, cancel the job.
 What output is produced?

+4. What happens if you submit a batch script with ``bash`` instead of ``sbatch``?
+Does it appear to run?
+Does it use all the Slurm options?

 4. (Advanced) Create a batch script that runs in another language.
    Does it run?
 What are some of the advantages and problems here?